KamalAbdali/PolymathKeyboardWin/Readme.txt

 US-POLYMATH KEYBOARD LAYOUT FOR WINDOWS

-This is a fairly-general purpose keyboard meant to facilitate typing texts containing math symbols, especially those commonly used in logic, set theory, and number theory.
-The most frequently used Greek letters are included.
-Also included are quite a few "combining diacritical marks" to type "extended characters" of Latin script.
+This is a fairly general-purpose keyboard meant to facilitate typing technical as well as literary texts.
+It provides several math symbols, especially those commonly used in logic, set theory, and number theory, and the most frequently used Greek letters.
+It also includes a variety of "combining diacritical marks" to type "extended characters" of Latin script.

 The currently available keyboard layouts provide one of two alternative methods (sometimes a bit of each) to compose an